isotronic/josephbouqdib.com/README.md

 ## License

-This code is licensed under the Creative Commons Attribution 4.0 International License.
+The code is licensed under the Creative Commons Attribution 4.0 International License.
 See the [LICENSE](https://creativecommons.org/licenses/by/4.0/) file for more details.

+The Text is my own.
+You can use it as inspiration, but please do not just copy it one to one.

 ## Contact

-You can reach me through my [website](https://bouqdib.com) or via email here [joseph@bouqdib.com](mailto:joseph@bouqdib.com).
+You can reach me through my [website](https://josephbouqdib.com).